Bicycle Network: Metro Routes

 Cycle Sport Victoria controls cycle racing in Victoria.

 It has urged licensed riders to not participate in the Hell Ride, instead riding with mates or clubs.

-Bicycle Network Victoria's long running quest for weekend morning Clearways on Beach Road (see below) is winning strong support at the local government and state government level.
+Bicycle Network's long running quest for weekend morning Clearways on Beach Road (see below) is winning strong support at the local government and state government level.

 This intiative will greatly improve riding conditions for training rides on Route 33; it would be tragic if this move was jeopardized by the road rule breaking antics of Hell Riders.